Proud Boys leader Enrique Tarrio sentenced to 22 years in prison in Jan. 6 seditious conspiracy case

 Henry "Enrique" Tarrio has been in jail since his 2022 arrest and was convicted earlier this year by a Washington, D.C. jury on multiple charges including seditious conspiracy.
 Like his co-defendants in the case, the jurors did not convict Tarrio on every count he faced at the time.

-His co-defendant Ethan Nordean was sentenced last week to 18 years in jail.
+His co-defendant Ethan Nordean was sentenced last week to 18 years, while others received terms of between 10 and 17 years.
 Tarrio's sentencing was supposed to be earlier but was delayed due to U.S. District Court Judge Timothy Kelly's illness.

 Tarrio wasn't present at the Capitol on Jan.
 6, but prosecutors in their sentencing papers described him as the "primary organizer" of the conspiracy for which he and his co-defendants were convicted.
 He used his outsized influence "to condone and promote violence" in others, prosecutors wrote, adding, "He was a general rather than a soldier."